 Julia also has a busy advisory practice.
-She has recently advised on cases concerning, amongst other areas: forfeiture, Housing Act 1988, mortgages, easements, Rent Act 1977, adverse possession, 1954 Act leases, restrictive covenants, escheat, and land registration including rectification of the register.
+She has advised on cases concerning, amongst other areas: forfeiture, Housing Act 1988, mortgages, easements, Rent Act 1977, adverse possession, 1954 Act leases, restrictive covenants, escheat, and land registration including rectification of the register.
 Julia also practises in other areas of law where they relate to property matters, including professional negligence and restitution.

 - University of Cambridge, Emmanuel College: MA Law (2008-2011)